 Paint Color: Light colors make rooms look larger and dark colors do the opposite.
 A small kitchen with white cabinets, walls, appliances, and countertops will trick your eyes into believing the space is larger because there is no interruption in color.
 Use more than one shade of white to create layers in the room so that it appears homey rather than sterile.
 Another idea is to use similar light colors so that there are not extreme differences in the boldness of colors which can make a room appear smaller.

 Lighting: Installing skylights in a small kitchen can turn it from drab to fab instantly!
 The light that flows into a room from a skylight can make a small space feel roomier with this simple modification.
 Recessed & track lighting also give the illusion of more space than bulkier hanging fixtures.
+Another option for additional lighting and storage in a small kitchen is to install a kitchen garden window.

 Clutter Elimination: A kitchen can appear smaller when countertops are cluttered.
 Take a look at what’s currently sitting out.
 Appliances such as toasters and pizza ovens which are not used daily should be stowed away to allow for counter space.
 If possible, mount your microwave which will also free up counter space.
 If you have a lot of wall décor, you may want to consider removing some of it to allow for more breathing space.
 The same goes for your refrigerator; the more items you have hanging on it, the more cluttered your kitchen can appear.